office of international programs

 - a pass/fail course cannot fulfill a BC major, minor, or core requirement;

-If you wish to designate a course as pass/fail, send the title of the course to your OIP Advisor within one month of the first class meeting.
+If you wish to designate a course as pass/fail, send the title of the course to your OIP Advisor within within two weeks of the first class meeting.
+Courses that are six weeks or less in length can be declared pass/fail within one week of the first class meeting.
+After a course is declared pass/fail, it cannot be changed back to a graded course.
 No grade changes will be made after the pass/fail request period has ended.
+Please note that courses must be taken for a grade, and OIP will mark your course pass/fail once we receive your transcript.

 Withdrawing or Dropping Courses